 - Size of existing safari tourism business: minimum of 10 existing beds; an annual turnover of greater than US$10,000,000

 - Experience in the development and management of a an ecotourism lodge and successful marketing of an emerging high-end safari tourism destination

 - Experience in managing value-added, high-end safari tourism activities (e.g. field guiding, bird-watching, sports fishing, boat cruises, and viewing platforms etc.)

 - International marketing capabilities (directly or via service providers) that can deliver high occupancies in East Africa.

 - A commitment to involvement of local communities and implementation of environmentally sensitive best practice

 Pre-qualified firms shall receive the detailed qualification criteria in the Request for Proposal Document.

 Site Visits and Bidder’s Conference

 There will be two opportunities for site visits.
-Prior to submitting an EOI, any interested party may attend a site visit to be arranged by the Chimpanzee Trust on December 6th, 2016.
-Please confirm attendance at this site visit one week in advance.
+Prior to submitting an EOI, any interested party may attend a site visit to be arranged by the Chimpanzee Trust.
+Please confirm your interest for a site visit arrangement by the Trust one week in advance.
 Pre-qualified bidders will be invited to a Formal Site Visit and Bidders Conference prior to the RFP.
 Interested parties may visit Ngamba Island at any other time as normal tourists.

-All questions must be submitted in writing by email no later than January 5th, 2017 to email@example.com.
+All questions must be submitted in writing by email to email@example.com and firstname.lastname@example.org.
 Questions and responses will be shared with other interested parties.